jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EY 21 Shareholder base income: profit participation policies
 What is included
-(1) For an income year, a life insurer has shareholder base income to the extent to which they have an amount for profit participation policies calculated using the formula— asset base gross income × (retained earnings average + future shareholder transfers average) − net transfers.
+(1) For an income year, a life insurer has shareholder base income to the extent to which they have an amount for profit participation policies calculated using the formula—asset base gross income × (retained earnings average + future shareholder transfers average) − net transfers.
 Definition of items in formula
 (2) In the formula,—
   (a) asset base gross income is the amount of annual gross income that the life insurer would have for the profit participation policies' asset base, if—